Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Boundary value map in

 \end{enumerate} Note that the condition B2 implies A1.
 We also introduced the localized version of the condition B1. \begin{enumerate} \item[B1'.] $\,\,$For any point $x \in \rcM$, there exist a family $\{V_\lambda\}_{\lambda \in \Lambda}$ of fundamental open neighborhoods of $x$ in $V$, for which the canonical inclusion $(V_\lambda \setminus \Omega) \setminus \rcM \hookrightarrow (V_\lambda \setminus \Omega)$ gives a homotopical equivalence. \end{enumerate}

-The following theorem can be shown in the same way as that in Appendix A.~in \cite{HIS}. \begin{teo} Assume the conditions A2, B1, B1' and B2.
-Then the boundary value morphism constructed in the functorial way and the one in this subsection coincide. \end{teo}
+The following theorem can be shown in the same way as that in Appendix A.~in \cite{HIS}. \begin{teo}[Theorem A.2 \cite{HIS}]{ } Assume the conditions A2, B1, B1' and B2.
+Then the boundary value morphism constructed in the functorial way and the one in this subsection coincide.
+To be more precise, the following diagram commutes: